dirkstrauss/Apress/README.md

 ## Adding a plugin
 Sometimes you might want to add additional functionality to a web application.
 Sure, you can definitely roll your own, but why reinvent the wheel if the functionality exists in a plugin?

+## Testing your responsive layout using Chrome
+The Google Chrome browser has definitely become one of the most popular browsers in the world today.
+The power of being able to add functionality to the browser with extensions, allows users to make it their own.
+For developers, it also provides a host of features in the form of Chrome's Developer Tools.

+## Debugging your jQuery using Chrome Developer Tools
+Being able to debug your jQuery and JavaScript gives you complete control over the code you write.
+No more guessing and hit and miss attempts at debugging errors (here's looking at you SYSPRO VbScript devs).
+You can write your jQuery and use Chrome Developer Tools with complete confidence to debug your code.